SolidSecurity/Solid-Spintax-Spinner/README.md

 `-r, --random`: generate random permutations of the provided spintax

 For each output file, random will pick a random permutation in [0, permutations) and output that permutation.
-Therefore, the output is uniformly random in tag space (but not necesarrily uniform switch by switch).
-Outputs are not necesarrily unique unless `-u` is specified.
+Therefore, the output is uniformly random in tag space (but not necessarily uniform switch by switch).
+Outputs are not necessarily unique unless `-u` is specified.
 By default, only 1 random file is generated unless `-c <#>` is specified.

 `-s, --sequential`: generates sequential permutations of the provided spintax